janosh/blog/content/pages/web/projects/ocean-artup/ocean-artup.md

   - React
 ---

-A site I created for my dad to promote his newest research project: an ERC Advanced Grant-funded study that aims to assess the economic viability, potential environmental risks and possible increase in oceanic CO~2~ sequestration due to artificially-induced uplift of nutrient-rich deep water to the ocean’s sunlit surface layer.
+A site I created for my dad to promote one of his research projects: A study that aims to assess the economic viability, potential environmental risks and possible increase in oceanic CO~2~ sequestration due to artificially-induced uplift of nutrient-rich deep water to the ocean’s sunlit surface layer.
+Funded by an ERC Advanced Grant.